nzjs/spatial-api-auth0-ts/README.md

 ```

 ## API Endpoints

+Sample json data for creating/updating data is included in the `/tests` folder.

 Pass a valid Auth0 token in the header of all requests to the API endpoints.
 `Authentication: Bearer <token>`